morako1/CampusTycoonBackend2/README.md

 # CampusTycoon

-The game designed by team 9, for the uni of york compsci eng1 module.

-Perfect in *almost* every way.

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.
+This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
+- `headless`: Desktop platform without a graphical interface.

 ## Gradle